rana/ora/README.md

 }
 ```

-The types of values assigned to `Row` may be configured in the `StatementConfig.ResultSet` field.
+The types of values assigned to `Row` may be configured in `StatementConfig.ResultSet`.
 For configuration
 to take effect, assign `StatementConfig.ResultSet` prior to calling `Statement.Fetch` or `Statement.Execute`.

 `ResultSet` prefetching may be controlled by `StatementConfig.PrefetchRowCount` and